DFHack/dfhack/docs/plugins/autodump.rst

     called again with this option before the game is resumed, it cancels pending destroy actions.
 ``destroy-here``
-    :index:`Destroy items marked for dumping under the cursor.
-    <autodump-destroy-here; Destroy items marked for dumping under the cursor.>`
+    Destroy items marked for dumping under the cursor.
 ``visible``
     Only process items that are not hidden.
 ``hidden``